vitorgalvao/alfred-workflows/QuitArena/README.md

 `qprocesses` will kill all processes, subject to the same `keep_alive` and `kill_finder` settings, meaning even things in the background that you don’t see will be asked to quit.

 Note both options *ask* the apps to exit (`SIGTERM`) instead of *telling* them (`SIGKILL`).
 If you need to force processes to terminate, consider [ProcessControl](https://github.com/vitorgalvao/alfred-workflows/tree/master/ProcessControl) instead.

+The External Triggers allow to temporarily override which apps to keep alive by giving them as the argument.